saleor/saleor-docs/docs/architecture/translations.md

 > **Note**
 >
-> Translated property will be returned if there is a `ModelTranslation` with the same `language_code` as a user’s currently active language.
-Otherwise, the original property will be returned.
+> Translated property is returned if there is an existing `ModelTranslation` with the same `language_code` as the user’s currently active language.
+> Otherwise, the original property (not translated) is returned.